-COM 200 Principles of Technological and Social Communication (4 SH).
+COM 200 Social Media Literacy (4.00 SH).
 The growing presence of technology is changing the way people communicate.
 This course examines how technology and social communication are creating a new paradigm of human interaction.
 Students will develop a plan for managing their personal brand/reputation and use online tools such as LinkedIn and blogs for professional enhancement.

-COM 230 Social Media and Web Planning (4 SH).
+COM 230 Social Media & Web Planning (4.00 SH).
 The design and implementation of a Web site is primarily a communication activity.
 An individual or organization has a message to send to an intended audience.
 The course will focus on the Web site pre-design activities of audience definition, objective setting, determining information architecture, feature definition, storyboard design, plus usability and interface testing procedures.